'Does Kroos have kids?' - Aubameyang responds after criticism from Real Madrid star for mask celebrations | Goal.com

 'Does Kroos have kids?' - Aubameyang responds after criticism from Real Madrid star for mask celebrations

-Pierre-Emerick Aubameyang has responded to Toni Kroos's criticisms about the mask celebrations he's performed in the past, insisting that he will continue to do them as they make children happy.
+Pierre-Emerick Aubameyang has responded to Toni Kroos's criticisms about the mask celebrations he has performed in the past, insisting that he will continue to do them as they make children happy.

-The Arsenal forward has been known to mix up his goal celebrations, with the Gabonese having donned a spiderman mask after scoring during his time with both Saint-Etienne and Dortmund.
+The Arsenal forward has been known to mix up his goal celebrations, whaving donned a Spiderman mask after scoring during his time with both Saint-Etienne and Dortmund.

 Aubameyang also celebrated a goal in the Europa League in 2019 by putting on a Black Panther mask.